 Browse all the latest press releases from the National Maritime Museum, Royal Observatory Greenwich, Cutty Sark and Queen's House below.

-Watch cult films at London's only planetarium in our Silver Screen Sci-Fi season: this month’s screening is Danny Boyle’s 2007 film, Sunshine.
-Discover more about the Transit of Mercury taking place in May at the illuminating talk Of Rare Marvels.
+Watch cult films at London's only planetarium in our Silver Screen Sci-Fi season: this month’s screening is 1995 film, Apollo 13; you can also learn about NASA’s Juno Mission and the secrets of Jupiter in Visitors to Jupiter.

 Enjoy the Festival of British Archaeology with a foreshore walk; join in the Giant Nursery Rhymeathon for singing, rhyming and storytelling; or go on a Polar voyage to celebrate Above and Beyond